paradigmxyz/ress/README.md

 ## How it works

-Live sync works like any other stateful node: Ress fetches new payload from consensus and fetches necessary state data (witness, block, bytecodes) from a stateful reth client via [RLPx subprotocol dedicated to Ress](https://github.com/paradigmxyz/reth/tree/main/crates/ress/protocol).
+Live sync works like any other stateful node: Ress receives a new payload from the consensus client and fetches necessary state data (witness, block, bytecodes) from a stateful reth client via [RLPx subprotocol dedicated to Ress](https://github.com/paradigmxyz/reth/tree/main/crates/ress/protocol).
+It verfies payload and calculates the new state root all in memory.

 ```mermaid
 sequenceDiagram